cyruzzo/AboveVTT/safari/README.md

   - `cd safari; ./build_init_profile.sh`
   - Copy all those profiles to Safari (and commit them for GitHub build)
   - `cp ~/Library/Developer/Xcode/UserData/Provisioning\ Profiles/* .`
+  - `git add *.*profile*`

 -This is what you need to put in github secrets for safari-release-build.yml.
- - Choose a password (eg "p12pass123") - this goes into github secret `P12_PASSWORD`
+ - Choose a password (eg "p12pass123") - this later goes into github secret `P12_PASSWORD`
  - List the signing certs on your mac with:
      `security find-identity -p codesigning -v`
- - Ensure there is at least one "Apple Development" and one "Apple Distribution" cert
+ - Ensure there is at least one each of "Apple Development","Apple Distribution", and "Mac Installer Distribution"
  - Need to get this certificates into github secrets.
  - Easiest way:
     - open XCode -> Settings -> Accounts